All Episodes

 Why do you think?

-Well, because I uh I think that they think he's gonna be the easiest one to beat in uh in the in an election.
+Well, because I think that they think he's going to be the easiest one to beat in an election if he ever is to get the nomination.

-Because while CNN's out there making this point, hey, look at this was the voice of the peoples.
+Again, the CNN debate is very instructive because while CNN's out there making this point, hey, look at this was the voice of the peoples.

-Fact of the matter is CNN chose them.
+Fact of the matter is, CNN chose them.

 Those were CNN questions.